The Sanford Underground Research Facility (SURF) advances world-leading science and inspires learning across generations.

-The Sanford Underground Research Facility supports world-leading research in particle and nuclear physics and other science disciplines.
+We support active research in particle and nuclear physics and other science disciplines.
 While still a gold mine, the facility hosted Ray Davis's solar neutrino experiment, which shared the 2002 Nobel Prize in Physics.
 His work is a model for other experiments looking to understand the nature of the universe.

-The Facility's depth, rock stability and history make it ideal for sensitive experiments that need to escape cosmic rays.
+The facility's depth, rock stability and history make it ideal for sensitive experiments that need to escape cosmic rays.
 The impacts on science can be seen worldwide.

-Building laboratories deep underground at Sanford Lab created new opportunities for higher education in South Dakota.
+Building laboratory spaces deep underground at Sanford Lab created new opportunities for higher education in South Dakota.
 In 2012, the Board of Regents authorized a joint Ph.D. physics program at the South Dakota School of Mines and Technology in Rapid City and the University of South Dakota in Vermillion.
 Since then, dozens of students have participated in the program and worked on experiments at Sanford Lab.
-In fact, of the 24 ongoing research projects, 18 include students and faculty from universities across South Dakota.
+In 2017, each university saw their first students complete the program.